Radius and Ulna Shaft Fractures

 There can be isolated fractures of the radius, usually in the proximal two-thirds of the shaft.
 If the distal third is involved, there is a much greater likelihood of having a distal radioulnar dislocation as part of the fracture.
 Fractures of the radius are likely to be deformed because of the weight of the hand on the fractured segment as well as the insertion of various muscles that pull the fracture out of alignment.

-Nondisplaced radial fractures can be treated with a long arm cast, but if there is any evidence that the normal bow shape of the radius is lost, then surgery is required.
-Displaced fractures of the radius must be treated with an open surgery.
+Nondisplaced radial fractures can be treated with a long-arm cast, but if there is any evidence that the normal bow shape of the radius is lost, then surgery is required.
+Displaced fractures of the radius must be treated with open surgery.
 Usually, plates are used to fix the fracture segments together.